 For any balances with interest rates less than 5%, we usually recommend continuing to pay the minimums and using the extra money to invest instead.
 That’s because historically over the long term, you'd have earned more than 5% by investing.

 If you’ve reached this point, please take a second and celebrate your hard work so far.
 Then keep the momentum going by starting to prioritize and invest toward your long-term money goals.

-First up should be getting on track for retirement, if you aren’t yet — upping your 401(k) contributions, and / or opening an IRA.
-(Ellevest members: Check out our 7 Days to a Real Retirement Plan email course for help getting started.)
-Then you can focus on things like putting a down payment on a house, taking that mega milestone birthday trip, starting your own business, and more.
+First up should be making a retirement game plan, if you aren’t yet — upping your 401(k) contributions, and / or opening an IRA.
+Ellevest clients can check out our 7 Days to a Real Retirement Plan email course for help getting started.
+Then you can focus on things like putting a down payment on a house, taking that mega-milestone birthday trip, starting your own business, and more investing goals.

 No matter how much you know about money (or how much you have), you don’t have to wait until some distant later date to feel confident about your finances.
-And think of it this way: the sooner you take your first steps, the more time you have to work toward your goals.
+And think of it this way: the sooner you take your first steps to a strong financial foundation, the more time you have to work toward your goals.

 Building a financial foundation takes practice and consistency, but you won’t be alone!
 We’re here to guide and cheer you on.

 Your financial foundation is only one component of your overall financial wellness.
-Read about the others in our guide to building a robust practice, and download our free Financial Wellness Check-In Bundle of worksheets.
+Read about the others in our Guide to Practicing Financial Wellness, and download our free Financial Wellness Check-In Bundle of worksheets.